Key highlights

 Cloud hosting as a flexible alternative

-While you’re comparing the benefits of VPS and dedicated hosting to shared hosting, it’s worth exploring cloud hosting.
+While you’re comparing the benefits of VPS vs dedicated hosting to shared hosting, it’s worth exploring cloud hosting.
 This modern alternative option harnesses the power of multiple interconnected servers to provide scalability, reliability and efficient resource management.

-Unlike dedicated hosting, which reserves a single server’s resources for your website, or VPS, which allocates a portion of a server, cloud hosting operates across a wide network of virtual servers.
+Unlike dedicated hosting, which reserves a single physical server’s resources for your website, or VPS, which allocates a portion of a server, cloud hosting operates across a wide network of virtual servers.
 This ensures increased availability, redundancy and the ability to handle fluctuations in traffic smoothly.

 How to make the VPS vs dedicated server decision?